greinhard2003/CSC-430/README.md

 This repo contains various iterations of my own programming language implemented using the Racket language.
-All versions have a parser to generate the abstract syntax and an interpreter to evaluate the abstract syntax
+All versions have a parser to generate the abstract syntax and an interpreter to evaluate the abstract syntax.
+The concrete syntax uses rackets symbols to allow for easier parsing.
+Rackets match function made handling various types extremely simple and fast, making it an ideal language to implement my programming language.

 Asgn3:
   - Uses substitution to handle function applications and variable references